Close

 Gannets

-If you fancy scaling North Uist’s highest hill, Eabhal (ay-val) then take the Loch Euphort (ee-fort) road along the coast looking out for Otters and then stop and walk through some remote moorland to the peak.
-It has amazing views of the land that seems about 90% water due to all the lochs and lochans.
-Back at Clachan turn right and head up to Balranald RSPB Nature Reserve.
+For those keen to climb North Uist’s highest hill, Eabhal (pronounced ay-val), take the Loch Euphort (ee-fort) road along the coast.
+Look out for Otters along the way, then park up and walk through remote moorland to the summit.
+The views are spectacular, with land that appears to be 90% water thanks to the sheer number of lochs and lochans.

 Abundant Birdlife